 ~ Daughter Victoria Augusta "Gusta" (Younkin) Evans ~

 On Sept.
-26, 1866, in Berlin, Somerset County, when she was 24 years of age, Augusta was united in marriage with Alfred Evans (1841-1899), son of Aaron and Elizabeth Evans of neighboring Bedford County.
+26, 1866, in Berlin, Somerset County, when she was 24 years of age, Augusta was united in marriage with 25-year-old Alfred Evans (1841-1899), son of Aaron and Elizabeth Evans of neighboring Bedford County.

-They resided in Cassville, Huntingdon County, PA at the birth of their eldest daughter Mary in 1870.
+They initially esided in Cassville, Huntingdon County, PA at the birth of their eldest daughter Mary in 1870.
 In time, however, the family relocated back to Rockwood, Somerset County at a time when it was known as "Mineral Point."
-He is said to have operated a lumber mill initially and later to have been a teacher, surveyor and justice of the peace.
+Alfred is said to have operated a lumber mill initially and later to have been a teacher, surveyor and justice of the peace.

 The couple produced two known daughters -- Mary Alberta "Blanche" Berkebile and Emma Gertrude Evans.

 The federal census of 1880 shows the Evanses living next door to Augusta's parents in Milford Township, with Alfred working as a carpenter.

 Alfred once purchased an oil painting of early Rockwood that had been created in 1875, reputedly by an itinerant French stonecutter, commissioned by Mrs. J.D.
 Miller.
 The artwork depicts the town as seen from a hill across the Casselman River.
-It later was inherited by daughter Emma, and upon her death, it posthumously was donated to the Rockwood Women's Club in her name by Marion Musser, in care of Helen Wolf.
+It later was inherited by the Evanses' daughter Emma, and upon her death, it posthumously was donated to the Rockwood Women's Club in her name by Marion Musser, in care of Helen Wolf.

 Confined to his bed due to "a complication of diseases," reported the Somerset Herald, Alfred passed away in their home at the age of 58 on Nov.
 1, 1899, with burial in the Lutheran Church cemetery in New Centerville.
 In an obituary, the Herald said: "Deceased was a native of Bedford county, but removed to this county about 1871, since when he had been a resident of Rockwood....
 Deceased served as Justice of the Peace of Rockwood for a long term of years.
 He was a man of great force of character and a high order of ability and enjoyed the confidence and respect of all who knew him."